MicheleCazzola/artist-identification/README.md

 - global accuracy (top-1)
 - mean class accuracy (MCA): average of accuracies for each artist
 - (`optional`) top-k accuracy (k = 3, 5), per class, averaged (not weighted) on classes
-- (`optional`) Kaggle scoring: $\frac{1}{k}$ point for top-k accuracy, with k <= 5.
+- (`optional`) Kaggle custom score for this challenge: $\frac{1}{k}$ point for top-k accuracy, with k <= 5.
 An average score will be calculated for each artist across their paintings.
-- (`optional`) Kaggle submission: it uses Kaggle scoring on both public and private test instances.
+- (`optional`) Kaggle submission: it uses Kaggle custom scoring on both public and private test instances.
 The former are those in the provided test set, the latter are not disclosed: it is necessary to submit a properly formatted .csv file on Kaggle competition portal to get this evaluation.
 It could be interesting to compare this work wrt what done by other teams during the challenge period.
+In this case, it would be necessary to test the model on the original test set, whose labels are kept secret by Kaggle.

 Validation workflow: single-fold validation.
-Cross validation would be too resource and time consuming; moreover, it seems dataset is large enough.
+K-fold cross validation would be too resource and time consuming; moreover, it seems dataset is large enough.

 ### Results presentation
 Methods: